 Moya Bailey, Elizabeth Maddock Dillon, Julia Flanders, Benjamin Schmidt, and Ryan Cordell.
 NEU ADVANCE Mutual Mentoring Grant for Digital Scholarship in the Humanities, 2014.

-Ryan Cordell, David Smith, Elizabeth Maddock Dillon.
+Ryan Cordell, David Smith, and Elizabeth Maddock Dillon.
 “Infectious Texts: Uncovering Reprinting Networks in Nineteenth-Century American Newspapers Project.”
 NEU Tier 1 Grant, 2013.